 People — even those in good health — cough and sneeze.
 To reduce your risk of acquiring M. tuberculosis as well as a host of other viruses and bacteria, follow these guidelines:

 - Take care of your health.
 Eat a nutritious, well-balanced diet.
 Sleep seven to eight hours a night.
 Get regular exercise.

 - Keep your home and office well ventilated.
 That can help scatter any infected, expelled droplets.

 - Sneeze or cough into a tissue.
 Instruct others to do so as well.

-According to the CDC, TB killed one out of every seven people in the United States and Europe in the early 1900s.
+According to the CDC, TB killed people in the United States and Europe in the early 1900s.
 Luckily, that’s changed.
 Nowadays, infection with M. tuberculosis is rare in healthy people in the United States.

 The bacterium is generally transmitted person to person via the inhalation of infected droplets.
 It’s also possible to get an infection when the bacterium passes through breaks in the skin or the mucus membranes.